arismag/rtl-toggle/README.md

  ## TODO

- - Some sites set the `dir` attribute on the `<body>` tag, so a condition should be add also for this case.
+ - Some sites set the `dir` attribute on the `<body>` tag, so a condition should also be added for this case.